zero-radiance/zero-radiance.github.io/_source_/content/post/surface-gradient.md

 ## Surface Gradient Framework

-The [surface gradient](https://en.wikipedia.org/wiki/Surface_gradient) is defined as the orthographic projection of the volume gradient onto the tangent plane (compare to the equation (8)):
+The [surface gradient](https://en.wikipedia.org/wiki/Surface_gradient) is defined as the orthogonal projection of the volume gradient onto the tangent plane (compare to the equation (8)):

 $$ \tag{30} \Gamma(u,v) = \nabla h - \langle \nabla h, N \rangle N. $$